ndexcontent/ndexindraloader/README.rst

         <INTERACTION> (#, #, #)

     There are 46 interaction types and include names like `activates, binds, inhibits`.
-    The ``#`` is evidence count for that statement and it is a clickable html link to INDRA where the evidence for the given statement can be found.
+    The ``#`` is evidence count for that statement and it is a click able html link to INDRA where the evidence for the given statement can be found.

     **Example:**